lexoyo/node_modules-path/README.md

-Retrieve the path of the `node_modules` folder.
+Get the path of the `node_modules` folder in your scripts or CLI or `package.json`.
 This is useful when you are building a library that can either be used as an npm dependency or directly, [see this question on SO](https://stackoverflow.com/questions/44279838/copy-assets-from-npm).

-Install with `npm i node_modules-path`
+Install with `npm install node_modules-path`

 In a shell script